 "My Lord?"
 She asked, not understanding his question.

-"Why did you let your emotions cloud your judgment?" he asked, slightly annoyed that he had to repeat himself to this foolish girl.
+"Why did you let your emotions cloud your judgment?" he asked, slightly annoyed that he had to repeat himself.

 "It was a wolf demon.
 I was terrified.
 I didn't know how to overcome my fear."
-She admitted, ashamed.
+She admitted shamefully.
 Sesshomaru didn't say anything, but just kept walking towards Kaede's house.
 Rin was silent for the rest of the walk.

 Kaede had returned home and was waiting for Rin to get back.
 When Rin came in with her companions, Kaede looked a little surprised.
 "Lord Sesshomaru, I wasn't expecting you back so soon."
 Kaede admitted.

 "Three years is not long for a demon, Rin."
 She said back.
 "Lord Sesshomaru has been living for hundreds of years and is not even in his prime, yet."
-Sesshomaru looked annoyed at the old woman.
+Sesshomaru shot an annoyed look at the old woman.

 "Kaede, I came to inform you that I'm preparing to expand my territory into the Northern Lands.
 I assumed it would be an important piece of information for you to know seeing as once I kill the dragon lord, the other dragons will be scattered and searching for places to reside.
 Your village could be targeted."
 Sesshomaru said coldly.

 "My thanks, Lord Sesshomaru, but you must have another reason for coming here.
 Certainly you could have sent just a simple messenger."
-Kaede began.
+Kaede's eyes crinkled as she gave a devious smile.

 "I was passing through, and besides, no demon would send a message like this to a human village."
 Sesshomaru scoffed.